 So you’ve been stung by a jellyfish.
 The good news: there’s no need to get your friend to pee on you.
-The bad news: all the other solutions you’ve heard of will probably only make it worse.
+The bad news: all the other treatments you’ve heard of will probably only make it worse.

-For one, stop trying to scrape away the tentacles.
+For one, don’t try to scrape away the tentacles.
 Jellyfish nematocysts are triggered in part by pressure, so pressing on them just prompts them to release more venom.
 You’ll ultimately end up with fewer stingers in your skin than you would if you pulled out the lances with tweezers, but the venom is what really stings—and what could potentially kill you.
 If you’re stung by a box jellyfish, scraping the tentacles away could actually prove fatal.
 They’re highly lethal, and forcing them to release even incremental amounts of additional toxin could spell the difference between I-need-severe-pain-killers and welcome-to-my-funeral.
-And even if you’re just stung by the average, non-lethal jellyfish, you definitely don’t want any more poison in you than is absolutely necessary.
+And even if you’re just stung by the average, non-lethal jellyfish, you still don’t want any more poison in you than is absolutely necessary.

 Alcohol of any kind will also make the nematocysts fire more, according to research, so don’t go pouring your beach beer on a throbbing jellyfish sting.
-Seawater is more innocuous, but trying to rinse away the tentacles just means there’s more opportunity for the stingers to latch on to other parts of the body.
+Seawater is more innocuous, but trying to rinse away the tentacles just means there’s more opportunity for the stingers to latch on to other parts of your body.
 Shaving cream and baking soda, which purportedly help block the stingers, do almost nothing in reality.

 If you know your chemistry, you might be wondering why pee is poo-poo’ed as a remedy when urea—one of its components—shows up in the most effective jellyfish sting treatment.
-But here’s the deal: while urea does indeed help unstick tentacles from stung skin, human urine is generally too dilute to accomplish this.
+But here’s the deal: while urea does indeed help unstick tentacles from stung skin, human urine is generally too diluted to accomplish this.
 And while your well-meaning buddy’s pee almost certainly won’t have enough urea to help you out, it may contain enough salt to trigger nematocysts to fire more venom into you.